 You want to show off your versatility so that your managers know you can handle multiple responsibilities, especially if part of your team gets laid off.
 You should be seen as the go-to person to get things done.

 Sometimes, being good at your job isn't enough; you'll need to go above and beyond to really get noticed.
 Some ideas include taking initiative, building rapport, and being a team player.

-It is important to not only complete your daily tasks, but building relationships with co-workers and management, volunteering for extra projects, and helping your team are all surefire ways to get you noticed at work and position yourself as an invaluable resource.
+It is important to not only complete your daily tasks, but also build relationships with co-workers and management, volunteering for extra projects, focusing on the bottom-line, accepting tough assignments, and helping your team are all surefire ways to get you noticed at work and position yourself as an invaluable resource.

-Enhance your skills.
+Enhance your skills

 Now is also a good time to assess your skill set and identify any training or qualifications that can round out your professional profile.
 Certifications in different platforms or processes not only help you get ahead, but they also look great on a resume and make you more valuable in the eyes of your employer.

 There are many resources available to help you build up your skill set, like Coursera and Khan Academy, that offer free online courses in a huge range of subjects.
 Just do a little digging into what you need and what will benefit you the most at this time.

 Also, besides your technical skills, make sure you are also working on your soft skills — especially communication.
 During a recession, you want to make sure you are on top of your communication with your bosses and co-workers so that you're easy to manage and don't cause more headaches for your company.

 Edit your resume — before you need it